sverweij/mscgen_js/README.md

 shape of the code at [Code Climate ](https://codeclimate.com/github/sverweij/mscgen_js).

 ## Thanks
-- [Mike McTernan][1] for creating the wonderful mscgen standard, the accompanying c implementation and for releasing both to the public domain (the last one under a [GPLv2][18] license to be precise).
+- [Mike McTernan][1] for creating the wonderful MscGen standard, the accompanying c implementation and for releasing both to the public domain (the last one under a [GPLv2][18] license to be precise).
 - [David Majda][8] for cooking and maintaining the fantastic and lightning fast [PEG.js][9] parser generator.
 - [Marijn Haverbeke][10] for the snazzy [CodeMirror][11] editor component.
 - Gabe Lerner for the [canvg][17] library, which makes converting vector graphics to rasters _almost_ like a walk in the park.
-- [Elijah Insua][24] for [jsdom][34], which makes it possible to render vector graphics in node.js/ io.js.
+- [Elijah Insua][24] for [jsdom][34], which makes it possible to render vector graphics in node.js.
 - [Audrey M. Roy](http://www.audreymroy.com/) for the excelent ["painfully obsessive cheat sheet to favicon sizes/types."](https://github.com/audreyr/favicon-cheat-sheet).
 - [Joshua Chaitin-Pollak](https://github.com/jbcpollak), for suggesting to publish mscgen_js as a package.